 Pretend you are a mental gymnast and be as flexible as possible.
-If there is rain on the day you planned to go on that epic hike you were looking forward to, maybe find an awesome café or museum to check out or just go hiking anyway.
+If there is rain on the day you planned to go on that epic hike you were looking forward to, maybe find an awesome café or museum to check out or just go hiking or exploring anyway.

 This is your happy vacation, you have to choose how you want to remember it.
 If you want to think back to that time you got super pissed at the rain and pouted for three days, go for it.
 But me?
 I want to hold on to fun, happy memories.